Indianapolis Motor Speedway

 In 2016, the Indianapolis 500 was won by Alexander Rossi.

-The Indianapolis Motor Speedway is a truly iconic racing venue and has been home to some of the most memorable moments in racing history.
+The Indianapolis Motor Speedway is a iconic racing venue and has been home to some of the most memorable moments in racing history.
 It’s a great experience when you have a day off.
 Case in point, a member of our staff had the chance to have a free day at the Indy 500 (something a Speedway magician doesn’t get to do) and had a great time watching the grand prix.

 From the first Indianapolis 500 in 1911 to Alexander Rossi’s win in 2016, the Indianapolis Motor Speedway has seen it all.
 If you’re a fan of auto racing, the Indianapolis Motor Speedway is a must-see destination.